 Open the full Ask Rio Times →

 The numbers are striking.
-Debts wrapped up in out-of-court restructurings have passed one hundred nine billion reais this year, according to a body that tracks the filings, up sharply from about forty-one billion reais in two thousand twenty-four.
+Debts wrapped up in out-of-court restructurings have passed one hundred nine billion reais this year, up sharply from about forty-one billion reais in two thousand twenty-four.

 What is driving the Brazil debt restructuring wave

 The root cause is the cost of money.
-Brazil’s benchmark rate stands at fourteen and a quarter percent, among the steepest anywhere, which turns manageable borrowings into crushing burdens.
+Brazil’s benchmark rate stands at fourteen and a quarter percent, among the steepest anywhere, and that turns manageable borrowings into crushing burdens.

 The pain traces back to the pandemic.
-Many companies borrowed heavily when the policy rate sat at a record low of two percent, then watched their interest bills balloon as rates climbed to today’s level.
+Many companies borrowed heavily when the policy rate sat at a record low of two percent, then watched their interest bills balloon as rates climbed.

 The spread of pain is broad.
-Filings now come from manufacturing, mining, retail, agribusiness and logistics, a sign that the strain is general rather than confined to one troubled corner of the economy.
+Filings now come from manufacturing, mining, retail, agribusiness and logistics, a sign that the strain is general rather than confined to one corner.

 The rise in cases is steep on its own.
-The number of out-of-court filings climbed from sixteen in two thousand twenty-one to eighty-four last year, and dozens more have already been recorded in the first half of this year.
+Out-of-court filings climbed from sixteen in two thousand twenty-one to eighty-four last year, and dozens more have already been recorded in the first half of this year.

 The structured-credit market feels it directly.
 Funds that bundle company receivables have been caught up in a parallel wave of court-run recoveries, exposing private-credit investors to potential losses.